int128/terraform-aws-nat-instance/README.md

 }
 ```

-You can log in to the NAT instance via [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
+Now create an EC2 instance in the private subnet to verify the NAT configuration.
+Open the [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html), log in to the instance and make sure you have external access from the instance.

 ## How it works

 This module provisions the following resources:

-- Launch Template for the NAT instance
 - Auto Scaling Group with mixed instances policy
+- Launch Template
 - Elastic IP
 - Elastic Network Interface
-- Security Group for the NAT instance
+- Security Group
 - IAM Role for SSM and ENI attachment
 - VPC Route (optional)